 Approximately 27 acres, which includes a 325,000 square foot medical education complex.

-We have applied to open this additional site with the Commission on Osteopathic College Accreditation (COCA).
-Once approval is secured, the new campus is expected to open in Fall 2019.
-There will be 150 students on the Tampa site of the Dr. Kiran C. Patel College of Osteopathic Medicine at the Tampa Bay Regional Campus.
+We now have received approval for this additional site from the Commission on Osteopathic College Accreditation (COCA).
+The new campus is expected to open in Fall 2019.
+There will be 150 students of the Dr. Kiran C. Patel College of Osteopathic Medicine at the Tampa Bay Regional Campus.

-It will serve as an additional site for the university’s College of Osteopathic Medicine, making NSU the largest medical college in Florida.
+It will serve as an additional site for the university’s College of Osteopathic Medicine, making it the largest medical college in Florida.